Peter0x44/peter0x44.github.io/content/posts/cross-compilers.md

 They are in a loose adhoc format that follows some rough conventions:
 CPU_TYPE-VENDOR-OPERATING_SYSTEM or CPU_TYPE-VENDOR-KERNEL-OPERATING_SYSTEM.

-A target triple doesn't really become "official" until a major toolchain or hardware vendor adopts it.
+A target triple doesn't really become "official" until a major toolchain, operating system, or hardware vendor adopts it.

 CPU_TYPE sometimes has processor features encoded into it, like i(3/4/5/6)86, or endianness when it differs from the conventional one for an architecture (powerpc64le, armeb, mipel).
 VENDOR can be omitted or replaced with `unknown`.